AVSLab/basilisk/src/simulation/onboardDataHandling/instrument/simpleInstrument.rst

 Executive Summary
 -----------------
 This module provides first-order modeling of data generation from a simple instrument at a fixed baud rate.
-Specifically, it writes out a :ref:`DataNodeUsageSimMsg` describing its data name and baud rate at each time step.
+Specifically, it writes out a :ref:`DataNodeUsageMsgPayload` describing its data name and baud rate at each time step.

 For more information on how to set up and use this module, see the simple data system example: :ref:`scenarioDataDemo`